 Extremely cohesive and wet soils are not suitable for compaction by rollers.
 In such cases, the existing soil needs to be stabilized first to improve its bearing capacity and prepare it as a suitable base for the upper pavement structure.

-When driving roads through rocky terrain, cold milling machines or surface miners are used to prepare the ground for road construction - or to cut the route, as the professionals would say.
+Before commencing the actual road building operation, the prerequisites for doing so need to be established.
+When driving roads through rocky terrain, cold milling machines or surface miners are used to prepare the ground for road construction – or to cut the route, as the professionals would say.